 Before this initiative launched, students were graduating thinking that hard work and perseverance at school would one day pay off in the form of a fulfilling career.
-While a career might be in their future, professors want to remind students that the best days of their lives have already past.
+While a career might be in their future, professors want to remind students that the best days of their lives are already behind them.

 This article was written for Chainsaw by Greg Johnson